harshu4/websokect_chat_app/README.md

 ## SCCS Chatroom Application Login/Sign up Window

-After successful installation of dependencies, the SCCS chatroom application presents a user-friendly login interface with a welcom message.
+After successful installation of dependencies, the SCCS chatroom application presents a user-friendly login interface with a welcome message.
 The login screen includes the following fields:

 - **Nickname (Optional):** Users can enter a preferred nickname.
 - **Username:** Required field for the user's account name.
 - **Password:** User's password must be atleast 8 characters.
 - **Server IP:** IP address of the SCCSchat server.
-- **Server Port:** The default port number is **_4567_** for client-server couumunication, therefore, It is recommended to maintain this configuration unless there is a specific requirement to establish communication on an alternative port.
+- **Server Port:** The default port number is **_4567_** for client-server couumunication, therefore, it is recommended to maintain this configuration unless there is a specific requirement to establish communication on an alternative port.

 ![alt text](Readme_Images/login.png)